ElinaBoman/rootme/README.md

 ### Pep 8
 All Pytohn code has been passed trough CI pytohn linter.
 ### Python validator
 All python code was tested with flake8.
 Some errors were left unfixed.
 This was because the code that would generate these errors has not been written by me.
-The errors occure in migrations and make_url.
+The errors occur in migrations and make_url.
 Some lines too long were left inside the webhook and webhook_handler because the code would malfunction if I broke it up.

 ## Tests
 ## Lighthouse